-The ODS application cover includes a demographic and waiver form that will be posted here by mid-August.
+The ODS application cover includes a demographic and waiver form that is part of the online ODS submission form.

-This statement should not exceed 1000 words and must fit on the two pages in the application form.
-The personal statement should explain the development of the applicant’s long-range career interests, the applicant’s understanding of leadership, and the applicant’s reasons for applying to the Luce Scholars Program.
+i.
+The personal statement/essay is your opportunity to share your personality, interests, experiences, and goals with the selection committee.
+This statement should explain the development of the applicant’s long-range career interests, the applicant’s understanding of leadership, and the applicant’s reasons for applying to the Luce Scholars Program.

 a.
 Three to four recommendations should be submitted for your endorsement application.
 We recommend you first read this letter of guidance and then share it with your letter of recommendation writers.
 Please contact ODS if you need advice on choosing and contacting a recommender.